ECOFLOW Portable Power Station RIVER 3

 What about warranty in Australia?

-Will it survive being thrown in the boot?
+Will a portable power station survive being thrown in the boot?

 How I'd choose